alecgard/scratch-prometheus-app/README.md

-Example project with a Go Prometheus client, to test Prometheus reading metrics.
+Example project with Go and Benthos Prometheus metrics producers, to test how Prometheus reads metrics.

 ## Run Go client
 ```